jelix/jelix-contrib/README.md

 You can propose components which meet the reasons described above.
 There are no really criterias to propose a component.
 No specific coding style etc. However, if this is a big component, prefer to open a project on github (it's free! :-) ) or somewhere else.

 To propose a plugin/module, you can do it by attaching a zip file in an issue, or by cloning the repository and doing a pull request.
+In any case:

+- each commit messages (if this is a pull repquest) should begin with "[name] " where name is the component name.
-In any case, your code source should contain a README and a module.xml/plugin.xml file, explaining what it does, to which Jelix it is compatible, dependencies, which known issues the component have, how it should be installed etc..
+- your code source should contain a README and a module.xml/plugin.xml file, explaining what it does, to which Jelix it is compatible, dependencies, which known issues the component have, how it should be installed etc..
+- all source files should contain licence header and/or a LICENCE file should be present.
+Only open source components are accepted.